CELO, global industrial fasteners manufacturer

 Clamping force between the parts assures the assembly and it's the main parameter which determines the mechanical properties of the application.

-The following curves show the effect of thread geometry (pitch) and recess type on Pre-Load force during the assembly process of screws diameter 4mm on plastic part PA66 + 15%GF, length of engagement of 6 mm.
+The following curves show the effect of thread geometry (pitch) and recess type on Pre-Load force during the insertion process of screws diameter 4mm on plastic part PA66 + 15%GF, length of engagement of 6 mm.

-Please, contact us in case you need further information.
+Please, contact us for further information.